yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 You can shutdown Websphere or Tomcat and later restart these.
 Your web application will not lose its session data.

 h3.
 Multi-Site Deployment
-When deploying the [multi-site example|WAN Replication Gateway] you should change the {{shiro.ini}} for each site to match the local site Space URL.
-For example, to connect to the DE space you should have the web application use a {{shiro.ini}} with the following:
+When deploying the [multi-site example|WAN Replication Gateway] you should change the `shiro.ini` for each site to match the local site Space URL.
+For example, to connect to the DE space you should have the web application use a `shiro.ini` with the following:
 {code}
 sessionDAO.activeSessionsCacheName = jini://*/*/wanSpaceDE?useLocalCache&groups=DE
 {code}

-To connect to the US space you should have the web application use a {{shiro.ini}} with the following:
+To connect to the US space you should have the web application use a `shiro.ini` with the following:
 {code}
 sessionDAO.activeSessionsCacheName = jini://*/*/wanSpaceUS?useLocalCache&groups=US
 {code}